confluentinc/ksql/docs/developer-guide/ksqldb-reference/select-push-query.md

 application flows.
 For request/response flows, see [Pull Queries](select-pull-query.md).

 Push queries can use all available SQL features, which can be useful when prototyping a persistent query or when running ad-hoc queries from the CLI.
-However, unlike persistent queries, push queries are not shared.
+But unlike persistent queries,

+push queries are not shared.
 If multiple clients submit the same push query ksqlDB will compute independent results for each client.